|Nutrition Facts (per serving)|

 1/4 to 1/2 teaspoon aromatic bitters, or to taste

 Gather the ingredients.

 Fill a large balloon glass or highball glass with ice.

 Pour the soda water and lemonade into the glass.

 Add the Angostura bitters and mix well.

-Homemade Lemonade: Switch things up by making a batch of fresh-squeezed, homemade lemonade to use in this rock shandy recipe, instead of the standard store-bought variety.
-While we have nothing against store-bought products (we understand what it's like to try and balance work, kids, spouses, family, friends, and pets, and store-bought products can be super helpful when in a time-crunch), making a fresh batch of homemade lemonade is a great way to really provide an additional pop of bright, citrusy flavor to this delicious shandy.
+- Homemade Lemonade: Switch things up by making a batch of fresh-squeezed, homemade lemonade to use in the recipe instead of the standard store-bought variety.
+While store-bought products are great if you're in a time crunch, making a fresh batch of homemade lemonade is a great way to really provide an additional pop of bright, citrusy flavor to this delicious shandy.
 Especially during the summer months, this slight adjustment will really create a more refreshing beverage for you to enjoy.
 For an extra special lemonade, use sweet and bright Meyer lemons.
 Use a 5:1 or 4:1 ratio of water to pure lemon juice, depending on how tangy you want the lemonade, and anything from 1 cup of sugar or less to sweeten it.
 Stevia or monk fruit are great low-cal sugar replacements.

-Something Sweeter: Looking for something sweeter?
-Replace the soda water that this recipe calls for with ginger ale.
+- Ginger Ale: Replace the soda water with ginger ale.
 The ginger ale will provide a little bit of that sweetness that you're craving, without taking it over the edge.
 If using ginger ale, adjust the sugar amounts in your homemade lemonade to avoid an overly sweet cocktail.

 It isn't strong at all, but that doesn't mean it doesn't have alcohol.
 When mixed with 1 full teaspoon of Angostura bitters, one glass of this beverage has barely 0.88 ABV, or 1.7 proof, which is insignificant considering most low-alcohol cocktails mix up to 10 ABV, or 20 proof.
 Diluted with ice, the ABV falls even lower.